The Ultra Rich (book)

-The Ultra Rich: How Much Is Too Much? is a 1989 polemic nonfiction book by Vance Packard.
+The Ultra Rich: How Much Is Too Much? is a 1989 nonfiction book by Vance Packard.
 It details the lives of extravagance of thirty American super-rich (among them: J. R. Simplot, Bob Guccione, Ed Bass, Jane Hunt, and Samuel J. LeFrak).
 He argues against the vast accumulation of wealth, and advocates for a wealth tax and inheritance tax reform.